Contesting My Father’s Will In NSW?

-I wish to contest my father’s Will.
-I am unsure how to go about this.
-Will I have to go to Court?
+Contesting my father’s Will in NSW, will I have to go to Court?
 And will I have to pay court costs and legal fees?

 The two main questions that need to be considered when Contesting a Will are: